 The 219 has more or less taken over as the main workhorse in our shop.
 Although this is a power-driven press, parts have been acquired to convert the press back to manual operation (I just haven't gotten around to the conversion...).
 This model of the 219 has, like the 15-21, an adjustable bed, but the main advantage here is the larger sheet size, allowing a wider book to be printed head-to-tail.
 It also has those handy swivel shelves, which allow for fresh and printed sheets to be kept separate without fighting for position on the feedboard.

 The press was acquired from Oregon Engraving, who had it (but used it very little) for most of its life.
 Bringing the press home involved a rather painful and ridiculous ordeal at the US border, which was thankfully followed by a hurried, exhausted, somewhat delirious but much appreciated stay with Rebecca Gilbert and Brian Bagdonas of the C.C.
 Stern Foundry / Stumptown Printers in Portland.
 The return trip, on the other hand, found me with a Canadian Customs official who was quite possibly the most friendly and helpful person I've ever met.
 Oh, and, trust me, 17ft U-Hauls do not like lugging these things up hill.

-The 15-21 is our main production press.
-Similar in bed-size to the popular SP-15, the 15-21 has the added feature of an adjustable bed, which allows the bed of the press to be raised and lowered depending on the hight-to-paper of the surface being printed.
-This has come in very handy with type brought back to Canada from Europe, his does not conform to North American type height.
+The 15-21 was our main production press from 2008-2016, and is still in heavy rotation.
+Similar in bed-size to the popular SP-15, the 15-21 has the added feature of an adjustable bed, which allows the bed of the press to be raised and lowered depending on the height-to-paper of the surface being printed.
+This has come in very handy with type brought back to Canada from Europe, which does not conform to North American type height.
 One of our projects that involved some tricky issues with type height was Michael Ondaatje's book Tin Roof, production details of which can be found here.